theheking/intro-to-r/content/2_datatypes.md

 > Learning Objectives
 > -------------------
 >
-> * Describe what variables, vectors, and matrixes are and how they can be manipulated in R.
+> * Describe what variables, vectors, and matrices are and how they can be manipulated in R.
 > * Use the built-in RStudio help interface to search for more information on R functions.
 > * Describe what a function is in R.
 > * Inspect the content of vectors in R and describe their content with class and str.